larpix/larpix-control/README.md

 but it was designed in Python 3 and is not guaranteed to work in Python 2.

-Download this repository.
-From the root directory, run
+Install larpix-control from pip with

 ```
-pip install -e .
+pip install larpix-control
 ```

-to download the dependencies and install the `larpix` package in your Python namespace.
 To return your namespace to the pre-larpix state, just run `pip uninstall larpix-control`.
+If you'd prefer to download the code yourself, you can.
+Just run `pip install .` from the root directory of the repository.

 ### Tests

 You can run tests to convince yourself that the software works as expected.
-After `pip install`ing this package, you can run the tests with the simple command `pytest`.
+After `pip install`ing this package, you can run the tests from the repository root directory with the simple command `pytest`.

 You can read the tests to see examples of how to call all of the common functions.
 I imagine they will also come in handy when you're confused